juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ### 8 - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position

+For this I used text(), from the matplotlib librery, to write the lane boundaries and numerical estimation of lane curvature and vehicle position on top of the image.

 ![alt text][image8]

 ---

 ### Pipeline (video)

+The only difference for the final pipeline and the video was that I used cv2.putText() to write on top of the image instead of text(), from the matplotlib librery, used on the previous example.

 Here's a [link to my video result](./project_video_result.mp4) to the final video output.